brunobord/tdaemon/README.md

     $ tdaemon.py --test-program=nose /path/to/python/project

 The daemon starts watching the directory and subdirectories.
-As soon as one file changes (its content has been changed), the daemon launches the tests (the `nosetests` program, for example) and you may watch the result.
+As soon as one file changes, the daemon runs the nosetests and you may watch the result.

 Two test programs are available: